KunjManiar/yellow-class/README.md

 # React Infinite Scroll with lazy loading and masonry style
-This project creating with React hooks, the image are requested from unsplash API.
+This project works with the help of React hooks & images are requested from unsplash API.

 # For live preview visit
 https://yellowclass-pinterest.netlify.app/